 The type of work we do in the laboratory includes:

-• Antenatal Screening – this is where bloods for blood group and antibody screen are taken at booking and also again at 28 weeks.
-Anti-D is issued to the RhD negative females during pregnancy at 28 weeks and then as and when required.
+- Antenatal Screening – this is where bloods for blood group and antibody screen are taken at booking and again at 28 weeks.
+Anti-D can be issued to the RhD negative females during pregnancy as and when required.

 Our experienced and professionally qualified staff provide guidance and interpretation of these test results together with haematology clinics of various sorts to follow up investigations.